 Manage Your Availability

-You will set your availability using time-blocks.
+You will set your availability using availability time-blocks.
 Availability time-blocks specify the kind of visit you will accept during a specific period of time.
 For example, you can make yourself available for scheduled visits only every Tuesday and Wednesday morning from 8:30AM-11:00AM and both scheduled and See Now, or on-call visits, the rest of the day.

 Scheduled visits are standard appointments that are scheduled in advance by either the patient or the practice.